george-hawkins/lighthouse-light-mk2/ESP32-MicroPython-setup.md

 Working with the MicroPython filesystem
 ---------------------------------------

 As seen above the filesystem of a newly setup board just contains a single file called `boot.py`.
-You generally leave this as it is and just upload the main script, that you want the board to run, as `main.py`.
-If you need any additional modules, beyond the default provided ones, you'll also need to upload them.
+You generally leave this as it is and just upload the main script, that you want the board to run, as `main.py` (for more on this see the Adafruit [guide](https://learn.adafruit.com/micropython-basics-load-files-and-run-code/boot-scripts) to the boot scripts).
+If you need any additional modules, beyond the default provided ones, you'll also need to upload these.

 A little surprisingly there's no standard MicroPython tool for doing this.
 There are a number of third part tools available - one of the simplest and most popular is [Ampy](https://github.com/scientifichackers/ampy) which I'll use here.

 Note: MicroPython doesn't currently support any mechanism to interact with the filesystem other than via the REPL, so under the covers tools like Ampy just interact with the REPL like a human does rather than having a proper API for interacting with the filesystem.
 This makes things a bit hacky, e.g see issue [#64](https://github.com/scientifichackers/ampy/issues/64).

 Before you install anything Python related you should be operating in a Python virtual environment.
-If you haven't really got Python setup you can do this first like so:
+If you haven't this setup already, you can do it like so:

     $ brew install python
     $ python3 -m venv ~/default-env